Highlights. Americans spent an estimated $14.8 billion for the Fourth of July 2025.

 July 4th Savings Statistics

-Consumers were especially concerned about savings for July 4th 2023 due to high rates of currency inflation.
+Consumers are especially concerned about savings for July 4th 2026 due to rising prices.

-• 52% of July 4th celebrants planned to purchase more items on sale due to currency inflation in 2023.
+• 51% of July 4th celebrants plan to purchase more items on sale due to higher prices in 2026.

-• 27% of July 4th celebrants used coupons to shop for the holiday in 2023.
+• 31% of July 4th celebrants expect to shop at different retailers to compare prices in 2026.

 These data and insights were compiled by the Capital One Shopping team based on publicly available data.